diogotcorreia/master-thesis/docs/02-individual-plan.typ

 as well as to generate awareness among developers.

-To achieve this objective, a literature review will be performed, along with a systematic investigation by observing interpreter behaviour, which together will allow for creating a list of different constructs that can pollute internal properties of Python classes, as well as a list of valuable targets to pollute.
+To achieve this objective, a literature review will be performed, along with a systematic investigation by observing interpreter behaviour, which together will allow for sampling different constructs that can pollute internal properties of Python classes, as well as valuable targets to pollute.

 == @rq-tool-design[] Efficient and Accurate Tool Implementation

-This is the most important and laborious research question, consisting in the development of a tool that can be ran against a Python codebase and flag potential code paths that can result in class pollution.
+This is the most important and laborious research question, consisting in the development of a tool that can be ran against a Python codebase to flag potential code paths that can result in class pollution.

-It is imperative that the tool is as efficient and accurate as possible (i.e., it has a short runtime and low false positive/negative rate), and ideally requiring little human intervention given that in @rq-widespread[] it will be ran against many different codebases.
+It is imperative that the tool is as efficient and accurate as possible (i.e., it has a short runtime and low false positive/negative rate), and ideally requires little human intervention given that in @rq-widespread[] it will be ran against many different codebases.

 To achieve these objectives, the tool will be built on top of